pmcharrison/psynet-mirror/docs/developer/contributing_a_feature_or_bugfix.rst

 .. code-block:: console

-  # Prior to running pip install, make sure you’re in the right
+  # Prior to running pip3 install, make sure you’re in the right
   # virtual environment, for example by running:
   # workon my-psynet-env

-  pip install -e .  # installs PsyNet in local editable mode
+  pip3 install -e .  # installs PsyNet in local editable mode

 Step 3: Implementing the feature
 ++++++++++++++++++++++++++++++++